-Turkeys just like Blossom, mentioned in the video above, are bred at rapid rates for human consumption and never get to experience love and freedom like she does.
-Commercial turkeys never get the opportunity to spread their wings, run around in the grass, or be treated kindly.
-These birds are forced to live in dark, overcrowded buildings where they are often mistreated and ultimately slaughtered.
+Unlike the turkey featured in the video above, commercial turkeys never get the opportunity to spread their wings, run around in the grass or live out their lives naturally.
+These birds are forced to live in dark, overcrowded buildings before they are ultimately slaughtered.

 2. Turkeys Are Kept In Poor Conditions

 In the wild, turkeys love to forage, build nests, and roam around their natural territories, which often stretch over 1,000 acres.
-Domestic turkeys bred for meat are forced to live in cramped conditions inside dark sheds with nowhere to roam, forage, or build a nest.
-Any inkling of normalcy is stripped from them.
+Domestic turkeys bred for meat, on the other hand, are forced to live in cramped conditions inside dark sheds with nowhere to roam, forage or build a nest.

 Due to the high-stress environments in which young turkeys live, aggressive behavior is common.
-But instead of raising turkeys in less crowded conditions, farmers reduce the risk of turkey-inflicted injury by searing off their beaks, cutting off their toes, and slicing off their snoods—the red dangling skin that hangs over a turkey’s beak—without anesthetics.
-Mutilating birds so they can’t mutilate each other seems counterproductive, doesn’t it?
-Raising birds in less crowded, more natural environments would reduce stress and aggressive behavior.
+But instead of raising turkeys in less crowded conditions, farmers reduce the risk of turkey-inflicted injury by searing off their beaks, cutting off their toes, and slicing off their snoods — the red dangling skin that hangs over a turkey’s beak — without anesthetics.

-Turkeys are packed into dark buildings with dim artificial lighting by the hundreds, even thousands.
-Instead of grass, these birds—who are considered “cage-free”—stomp on concrete or straw within the buildings.
+Turkeys are also packed into dark buildings with dim artificial lighting by the hundreds, even thousands.
+Instead of grass, these birds — who can still be labeled “cage-free” — stomp on concrete or straw within the buildings.
 Those who are not “lucky” enough to be cage-free are confined to wire enclosures until they are slaughtered.

-Conditions inside factory farms are so cramped, stressful, and filthy that birds often succumb to stress or their injuries and die before reaching the kill floor.
+Conditions inside factory farms are cramped, stressful and filthy.
 Infections are common since thousands of birds are packed into one common living space without proper care.
-In the photo above, a turkey is suffering from a severe skin infection that likely started from being pecked by another bird, which is a common behavior within the aforementioned conditions.
+Some turkeys suffer from skin infections after being pecked by other birds, which is a common behavior on industrial farms.

-The large buildings housing the turkeys are never properly cleaned, so birds are forced to live in their own excrement.
+Often the large buildings housing the turkeys are not properly cleaned, so birds are forced to live in their own excrement.
 As a result, ammonia levels rise and birds can develop painful burns and lesions on their feet and legs.
 The ammonia can also negatively impact turkeys’ respiratory health.
-Excessive ammonia exposure can cause hemorrhaging in the birds’ tracheas and bronchi as well as the thickening of atrial walls and shrinking of air capillaries in their lungs.
+Excessive ammonia exposure can also cause hemorrhaging in the birds’ tracheas and bronchi as well as the thickening of atrial walls and shrinking of air capillaries in their lungs.

-Most American turkeys are given antibiotics to reduce the risk of spreading Salmonella, Listeria, Campylobacter, E. coli, and other bacteria to humans.
-Despite these efforts, drug-resistant strains of these bacteria are still infecting people around the country.
+Most American turkeys are given antibiotics to reduce the risk of spreading salmonella, listeria, campylobacter, E. coli and other bacteria to humans.
+Yet drug-resistant strains of these bacteria are infecting people around the country.